 featured from left to right Allen Yang UCB, Siddharth Saha UCSD, Gary Passon UH, Raymond Song UCSD, Tianlun Zhang UCB, Haoru Xue CMU, Wade Koglin UH, C.K.
 Wolfe UCB (Photo credit Jordan Esley, Indy Autonomous Challenge)

-The AI Racing Tech Team led by UC Berkeley’s Robot Open Autonomous Racing (ROAR) program achieved the fastest autonomous lap time ever recorded on a U.S. Road Course track, at 1 minute 27 seconds at the Putnam Park Road Course in Greencastle, Indiana on August 31.
-The team’s custom Dallara AV-21 Indy racing car, which is considered the most advanced autonomous car ever built and valued at over a million dollars, broke the previous autonomous course record of 2 minutes 9 seconds.
+The AI Racing Tech Team led by UC Berkeley’s Robot Open Autonomous Racing (ROAR) program achieved the fastest autonomous lap time ever recorded on the U.S. Road Course track, at 1 minute 27 seconds at the Putnam Park Road Course in Greencastle, Indiana on August 31.
+The team’s custom Dallara AV-21 race car, which is considered the most advanced autonomous car ever built and valued at over a million dollars, broke the previous autonomous course record of 2 minutes 9 seconds.

-The performance secured the team’s standing as the top-ranked U.S.-based AI Racing team in the International series of the Indy Autonomous Challenge (IAC), a DARPA-inspired competition designed to encourage the next generation of STEM talent and innovation.
+The performance adds to a long history of successes for the most decorated U.S.-based AI Racing team in the International series of the Indy Autonomous Challenge (IAC), a DARPA-inspired competition designed to encourage the next generation of STEM talent and innovation.

 The AI Racing Tech Team’s record-setting performance was a triumph of developing novel sim-to-real learning tools and machine learning technologies to optimize the safe performance of an autonomous driving system, adapting in real-time to individual road courses with variations in terrain, configurations, and track characteristics.
 To put this accomplishment into perspective, the theoretical computational lowest limit for the fully optimized Dallara AV-21 car at Putnam Park Road Course is 1 minute 12 seconds.